2024–25 UEFA Nations League promotion/relegation play-offs

-The 2024–25 UEFA Nations League promotion/relegation play-offs are matches deciding promotion and relegation for some teams in the 2024–25 season of the UEFA Nations League, the fourth season of the international football competition involving the men's national teams of the member associations of UEFA.
-The play-offs, newly added for this season, determine which of the 20 participating teams will be promoted, relegated or remain in their respective leagues for the 2026–27 season.
-The play-offs complement the automatic promotion and relegation already decided during the league phase of the competition.
+The 2024–25 UEFA Nations League promotion/relegation play-offs were matches deciding promotion and relegation for some teams in the 2024–25 season of the UEFA Nations League, the fourth season of the international football competition involving the men's national teams of the member associations of UEFA.
+The play-offs, newly added for this season, determine which of the 20 participating teams would be promoted, relegated or remain in their respective leagues for the 2026–27 season.
+The play-offs complemented the automatic promotion and relegation already decided during the league phase of the competition.

 Format

 On 25 January 2023, the UEFA Executive Committee confirmed an altered format for the 2024–25 Nations League, including the addition of the promotion/relegation play-offs.
 In addition to the automatic promotion and relegation decided by the league phase, the promotion/relegation play-offs will determine the final composition of the leagues for the 2026–27 UEFA Nations League.
 The matches will be played home-and-away over two legs.
 If the team from the higher league is the winner, both teams will remain in their respective leagues, whereas if the team from the lower league wins, they will be promoted to the higher league, with the losers relegated to the lower league.

 The match-ups in the promotion/relegation play-offs are as follows: